-The expected wastewater generation in BPA for the years 2006 and 2025 is shown in Figure 60.
+The expected wastewater generation in BPA for the years 2006 and 2025 are shown in Fig. 6.8.
 It is expected that the Bardhaman municipality alone will produce nearly 13 MGD wastewater as against the present 9.2 MGD (assuming a per capita water use of 135+losses =160 lpd and 80% of water may contribute to wastewater generation).
-So, it is necessary to have wastewater or sewage treatment plant (STP) with a capacity of 13 MGD to treat the wastewater that will be generated within the municipal areas alone.
+So, it is necessary to have wastewater or sewage treatment plant (STP) with capacity 13 MGD to treat the wastewater that will be generated within the municipal areas alone.